Ampexqt/Web-based-Scholarship-Profiling-and-Reporting-System-with-integrated-Decision-Support/docs/project-overview.md

 - CHED
 - Other recognized scholarship programs

-When the system detects that an applicant appears in one of these uploaded records, it generates a notification indicating a potential match.
+When the system detects that an applicant appears in one of these uploaded records, it generates a notification and marks the application as "Flagged" for a potential match.
+All other new applications are marked as "Pending Review".

 The Staff reviews the flagged application before making the final decision.

 Possible actions include:

 - Continue Processing
-- Mark as Ineligible
-- Reject the application
+- Reject the application (providing necessary feedback)
 - Request further verification

-Possible reasons for marking an application as **Ineligible** include:
+Possible reasons for rejecting an application include:

 - Already a TES beneficiary.
 - Already a CHED scholar.